Queen's Park, London: 19th century

 In 1884, the North West London Park League was formed to secure the site as a people's park.
 The league appealed to the Ecclesiastical Commissioners not to sell the land for building until the future of the site could be assured as a public open space.
 In 1885 the Estates Committee of the commissioners agreed to offer the use of the central portion of the land of 30 acre for public use and that the remaining portion of the site would be laid out as housing to derive the most benefit from the frontage onto the proposed park.
-The offer was to be made through the Lord Mayor to the City of London Corporation, conditional on Parliamentary sanction.
+The offer was to be made through the Lord Mayor to the City of London Corporation, conditional on sanction by Parliament.
 On 5 September 1887 Queen's Park officially opened with several thousand people present.

 Victorian houses on Chevening Road in Queen's Park, built around 1899.

 The houses around Queen's Park were erected over a number of years starting with the north side of Harvist Road of which the majority were completed by 1899.
 The west side of Chevening Road was also under construction in 1899 by local builders Bennet and Gimbrett to the design of G. A. Sexton.
 Many builders contributed to the estate which helped to generate the varied architectural character that can be seen on Kempe, Keslake and Chamberlayne Roads.

 The football team Queens Park Rangers was formed when a local boys' team, founded by the vicar of the nearby St John's Church, merged with Christ Church Rangers and took their name from the area.
 They went on to become a professional team in 1889.
 In July 2011 a plaque commemorating the event was unveiled by former star Stan Bowles on St Jude's Institute on Ilbert Street.